-How To Move Your Company Toward Zero Waste
+How To Move Your Company Towards Zero Waste

 Zero waste management is becoming increasingly popular, easier to achieve and more widespread throughout businesses.
 It’s being pursued in efforts to ‘green’ business practices and usually involves changes to supply chains, raw material choices and the implementation of waste management machinery.

 For some, it may seem like a difficult concept to envision – not anymore.
 Here are some important considerations on how to achieve zero waste management.

 - Real World Zero Waste Management Examples

 Many people think zero waste is exactly that, producing no waste at all.
 For individuals, this is quite a clear process and is achieved through actions like not buying products in plastic wrapping.

 However, on a business scale, zero waste is a little different.
 It’s about making sure you’re producing less waste on average and finding new, sustainable avenues for waste disposal.
 For example, instead of disposing of your polystyrene waste (if you generate it), why not recycle it?
 Yes, recycling polystyrene is possible.